carriehwillis/enrollmentsystem/README.md

 When all done, your program will print out the roster of the class as follows:

-Course: MSCIS 414, Object-oriented programming
+Course: CHEM 414 - Organic Chemistry
-Faculty: Professor Kayed Akkawi
+Faculty: Professor John Smith
 Followed by a list of the students’ names and ID numbers.

 ===================== CLASS SIZE =======================